How to Make a Sales Funnel with WordPress

 A sales funnel is a map of the steps potential customers complete as they transition from leads into paying customers.
 Sales funnels start with large numbers of leads, and end with a (hopefully large) fraction of those leads ultimately converting.

-While sales funnels might seem like a lot of work to set up, they are vital to any eCommerce business.
+While sales funnels might seem like a lot of work to set up, they are vital to any eCommerce shop.
 This strategy helps you map your customers’ journey, and determine what you need to do at each stage.
 Breaking the process into clear steps can help you market your products more effectively and increase your conversion rate.

 Why Use WordPress Versus Other Services

 There are many services that will offer to build your sales funnel for you.
 This may seem like a good option at first.
 However, it offers you limited control over your funnel, and might not be easy to integrate with the other tools you’re using.

 Instead, your WordPress website is an excellent foundation for your sales funnel.
 It offers maximum flexibility, and control over every aspect of the process.
 Using plugins, you can also streamline your funnel pages and utilize marketing automation on key parts.